marolAI/seams-workshop.github.io/_topic/02_workspace.md

 ### Technologies

 Decide what **types** of communication and collaboration technology facilitate the success of your project.
 Choose (ideally) just one tool of each type.
-We will address version control separately below.

 1. communication and collaboration technology types
    * real-time communication by phone, email, or chat